Adam A. Ripple

 - Land Use and Zoning – Platting and planned use developments; industrial, commercial and residential development; shoreland concerns; sewer projects

-- Condemnation/ Eminent Domain – Both right of way acquisition and landowner representation
+- Condemnation/Eminent Domain – Both right of way acquisition and landowner representation, including commercial and residential relocation

 - Environmental and Water Law – Environmental review, agricultural drainage, public water/wetland projects, wastewater issues